pruthakjani5/Diamond-Price-Prediction-Project/README.md

 # 💎 Diamond Price Prediction: Machine Learning Project 💻📊

 Welcome to the **Diamond Price Prediction** project, developed as part of the **Machine Learning using Python** course (3155202).
-This repository hosts our end-semester project aimed at building a robust machine learning model to automate the valuation of diamonds, addressing inefficiencies in traditional pricing methods.
+This repository hosts our end-semester project which aims to build a robust machine learning model to automate the valuation of diamonds, addressing inefficiencies in traditional pricing methods.

 ## 🎯 Project Overview

 This project aims to develop a scalable and consistent pricing system using advanced machine learning models.
-By automating the valuation process, we seek to revolutionize the diamond industry, traditionally dependent on subjective and time-intensive manual appraisals.
+By automating the valuation process, we seek to revolutionize the diamond industry, which is traditionally dependent on subjective and time-intensive manual appraisals.

 ## Table of Contents